 - XXX XXXX Restricted Elective (3)*

 - MCB 3652C Environmental Microbiology w/lab (3)

-**Technical Elective can be any ENV, EES, CEG, CWR, CES, TTE Engineering course or with approval of the advisor in consultation with the faculty, any other course with majority technical content relevant to the Environmental Engineering major, such as EVR 4034C Environmental GIS.
+*Restricted Elective can be any ENV, EES, CEG, CWR, CES, EVS, TTE Engineering course or with approval of the advisor in consultation with the faculty, any other course with majority technical content relevant to the Environmental Engineering major, such as EVR 4034C Environmental GIS.